MusaadTech/PowerShell-7-Plus/README.md

 - Sanitizes profile content for optimal performance

 ### **Windows Terminal Integration**
-- Sets PowerShell 7 as default profile
+- Installs PowerShell 7 profile (user can set as default manually)
 - Configures automatic profile loading
 - Ensures new terminals load Oh My Posh automatically

+#### Manual Default Profile Configuration
+If you want PowerShell 7 as your default profile in Windows Terminal:
+1. Open Windows Terminal
+2. Go to Settings (Ctrl+,)
+3. Select "PowerShell 7" from the profiles list
+4. Click "Set as default"

 ## Theme Management